fairdataihub/SODA-for-SPARC-Docs/docs/miscellaneous/known-issues/performance_file.md

 ## Status

-Will resolve this issue when the location to add the performance ids in the manifest file has been finalized.
+This known issue is in the research phase.
+Once the SODA team determines how best to add performance ids to the manifest file a new version of SODA will release with this feature.